1. Purpose/Abstract

 Where applicable, the University undertakes any Subcontracting Tendering process in line with the current Public Contracts Regulations and the University’s procurement regulations.

-Should an employer contract / award stipulate the use of a particular sub-contractor then an exemption from tender process will be undertaken.
+Should an employer contract / award stipulate the use of a particular subcontractor, then an exemption from the tender process will be undertaken.

-Any training provider looking to work with the University in a subcontracting capacity must express their interest by responding to any University published tender.
-As part of this tender applicants are required to produce evidence that meets the University’s due diligence criteria, which includes legal, financial, and quality checks, as well as checks to ensure applicants are not part of extremist organizations.
+Any training provider looking to work with the University in a subcontracting capacity must express their interest by responding to any University-published tender.
+As part of this tender, applicants are required to produce evidence that meets the University’s due diligence criteria, which includes legal, financial, and quality checks, as well as checks to ensure applicants are not part of extremist organisations.
 Subcontractors must also declare if they have a Conflict of Interest with the University of Derby.

 The Procedure undertaken for each Tender process will be appropriate and proportionate to its requirements in line with current Public Contract Regulations.